tamuda/FluentTypeAI/README.md

 </p>

 > [!NOTE]
-> AI features coming soon!
-Wanna pitch in?
-Or get an early preview?
-[Click here then!](https://s.surveyplanet.com/k6vwmtct)
+> OpenAI integration is coming soon! 🤖
+> Lots more features coming, [click here if you want to pitch in!](https://s.surveyplanet.com/k6vwmtct)

 ---